nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Aspect: How should the `remind` feature be presented?

-* Alternative 1 (current choice): Upcoming interviews presented in a pop-up window upon `remind` command input by user.
+* Alternative 1 (current choice): Upcoming interviews presented in a pop-up window upon `remind` command input by the user.
     * Pros: Behaviour lines up better with the rest of CinternS where changes to the display are driven by commands.
 Better code testability.
     * Cons: Users are not reminded of upcoming interviews if they do not enter the `remind` command.